AdamGueits/Homework2/README.md

-Here are the project folders for Homwork 2
+Here are the project folders for Homework 2